robusta-dev/robusta/docs/configuration/alertmanager-integration/grafana-alert-manager.rst

 If you use Grafana alerts, you're using a `special instance of AlertManager embedded inside Grafana <https://grafana.com/docs/grafana/latest/alerting/fundamentals/alertmanager/>`_.

-You will need to configure to send alerts to Robusta.
+You will need to configure to send Grafana alerts to Robusta.

 Send alerts to Robusta
 ============================

-This integration sends alerts from Grafana to Robusta.
-To configure it:

 .. include:: ./_alertmanager-config.rst